charlesoma/birectory/README.md

-Simple business directory app that persists data in the localStorage.
+Simple business directory reactJs app that persists data in the localStorage.

 View live here